beanamonster/parallax/README.md

 # Parallax Wallpapers

-Parallax wallpapers for your iOS devices using Xen HTML.
+Parallax wallpapers for your iOS devices.

 # Updates